Donald exits, Mahan and Poulter advance

 “I think he was off a little bit,” the American said of Donald who double-bogeyed the opening hole.
 “From the first tee shot it didn’t look like Luke.
 I just tried to make some birdies and stay out ahead of him.”

-The stunning departure of Donald follows the premature exits on Thursday of world number one Rory McIlroy and three-times champion Tiger Woods.
+The stunning departure of Donald follows the premature exits on Thursday of Northern Irish world number one Rory McIlroy and three-times champion Tiger Woods.

-Northern Irish McIlroy, a losing finalist last year, was eliminated 1up by Ireland’s Shane Lowry and Woods was eliminated 2&1 by fellow American Charles Howell III.
+McIlroy, a losing finalist last year, was eliminated 1up by Ireland’s Shane Lowry and Woods was ousted 2&1 by fellow American Charles Howell III.

 World number 68 Lowry continued his winning form on Friday, making five birdies in a flawless display on the way to a commanding 6&5 victory over Swede Carl Pettersson.